markusschloesser/M4L_MKS-70/README.md

 Prerequisites:
 1. MKS-70 or JX10
-2. Vecoven Mod v4.x (3.x will probably work as well)
+2. Vecoven Mod v4.x (3.x will only work for Patch Parameters, but not for Tone)
-3. if you don't a PWM daughter board, parameters for PWM won't do anything)
-4. Ableton Live Suite 11 (only one tested, MIGHT work with Live 10)
+3. Ableton Live Suite 11 (only one tested, MIGHT work with Live 10)

 With this m4l device you can control and edit all (!) parameters of the Roland MKS-70 and JX10 from Ableton Live.
 This is done separately for UPPER and LOWER, that's why the device is soooo fucking wide, there's shitloads of parameters, apologies.
 I might at some point do a popup version, but would need to learn this first 😇.

-The device is currently unidirectional, which means 2 things:
+The device is currently unidirectional (M4L device > MKS70), which means 2 things:
 1. The values of the controls will not have a correct representation of the actual values on the synth, UNLESS you change each parameter one on the m4l device.
 2. Values will jump to the value you'll click.